Demasduit: Biography

 In the fall of 1818, a small group of Beothuks had captured a boat and some fishing equipment near the mouth of the Exploits River.
 The governor of the colony, Sir Charles Hamilton, authorized an attempt to recover the stolen property.
-On March 1, 1819, John Peyton Jr. and eight armed men went up the Exploits River to Red Indian Lake in search of the Beothuks and their equipment.
+On March 1, 1819, John Peyton Jr. and eight armed men went up the Exploits River to Beothuk Lake in search of the Beothuks and their equipment.
 A dozen Beothuk fled the campsite, Demasduit among them.
 Bogged down in the snow, she exposed her breasts, a nursing mother, begging for mercy.
-Nonosbawsut, her husband and the leader of the group, was killed while attempting to negotiate for Demasduit’s release.
-Her infant son died a few days after she was taken.
+Nonosabasut, her husband and the leader of the group, was killed while attempting to negotiate for Demasduit’s release.
+Her infant son died two days after she was taken.

-Peyton and his men were absolved of the murder of Nonosbawsut by a grand jury in St. John's, the judge concluding that "[there was] no malice on the part of Peyton's party to get possession of any of [the Indians] by such violence as would occasion bloodshed".
+Peyton and his men were absolved of the murder of Nonosabasut by a grand jury in St. John's, the judge concluding that "[there was] no malice on the part of Peyton's party to get possession of any of [the Indians] by such violence as would occasion bloodshed".

 Demasduit was taken to Twillingate and for a time lived with the Anglican priest there, Rev. John Leigh.
 He learned that she was also called Shendoreth and Waunathoake, but he renamed her Mary March, after the Virgin Mary and the month in which she was kidnapped.

 Demasduit was brought to St. John's and spent much of the spring of 1819 in St. John's, brought there by Leigh and John Peyton Jr. While there, Lady Hamilton painted her portrait.

 During the summer of 1819, a number of attempts were made to return her to her people, without success.
-Captain David Buchan was to go overland to Red Indian Lake with Demasduit in November, the people of St. John's and Notre Dame Bay having raised the money to return the Beothuk to her home.
+Captain David Buchan was to go overland to Beothuk Lake with Demasduit in November, the people of St. John's and Notre Dame Bay having raised the money to return the Beothuk to her home.
 However, she was taken ill and died of tuberculosis at Ship Cove (now Botwood) aboard Buchan's vessel Grasshopper, on 8 January 1820.
 Her body was left in a coffin on the lakeshore, where it was found by members of her tribe and returned to her village in February.
-Demasduit’s body was placed in a burial hut beside her husband and child.
+Demasduit’s body was initially placed in a burial hut beside her husband and child, before her remains and her husband's were later removed by William Cormack and brought to Scotland, where eventually their remains were held in the National Museum of Scotland.

 There were only thirty-one of the Beothuk remaining at that time.